montanaflynn/palindromes/README.md

 # Palindromes

-Learning exercise by writing the same program in many languages.
+Learning exercise that quickly [outgrew a simple gist](https://gist.github.com/montanaflynn/5468db2a817f12f44ee5/revisions).

 ### How it was done: